Hudson River Sustainable Shorelines

 The restoration project at Esopus Meadows

-The Hudson River Sustainable Shorelines Project aims to develop science-based recommendations for shore zone management that preserve or enhance natural benefits while meeting engineering needs.
+The Hudson River Sustainable Shorelines Project has developed science-based recommendations for shore zone management that preserve or enhance natural benefits while meeting engineering needs.
 Through a collaborative process, the project engages key shoreline stakeholders and decision-makers, including property owners, regulators, policy-makers, experts and consultants, in order to build consensus about preferred methods for shoreline stabilization.
+These methods are focused on natural and nature based features that are engineered to hold up to the conditions in the Hudson River Estuary.
+Read about the sites through case studies and a forensic analysis to study how the sites fared in recent hurricanes on the Hudson River Sustainable Shorelines Project website in the "Links Leaving DEC's Website" on the right sidebar for more information.

 Partial sill at the Coxsackie Boat launch